 Trail bike geometry & suspension kinematics, inspired by racing enduro

 There’s no denying that the 141 is a capable bike after having ridden it, and looking at the numbers gives a sense why that is… a large part going back to it evolving out of a bike designed for EWS racing.
-While it gets 20mm less travel than the 161, its head angle only steepens by 0.5° and it gets the same length chainstays as the bigger bike.
+While it gets 20mm less travel than the 161, its head angle only steepens by 0.5° and it gets the same size-specific chainstay lengths as the bigger bike.

 The 141 shortens up both stack & reach, just a few millimeters over the enduro bike for a slightly more versatile ride.
 Interestingly, the effective seattube angle actually slackens out too, as you are probably likely to spend more time pedaling on this bike – both up and down hills.